It won’t stop raining… a relentless torrent has flooded subways, streets, and a few of our classrooms here at the Seoul

 I wish I had a bottle of red wine handy.
 But I don’t—and won’t, as I can’t be bothered dressing and going out into the storm.

-I’ve been in Seoul English Village in South Korea around 3.5 weeks now
+I’ve been in Seoul English Village around 3.5 weeks

 And yes, it’s okay.
-But strange to have a conditioned routine and be part of a system again.
+But strange to have a conditioned routine and be part of a system again (after my UN gig in East Timor and then not working for 4 years; was traveling South America, Antarctica, India, Europe, Yemen, Cambodia, etc).

 But I suspect some of the straighter, older Korean staff disapprove of my look (although they would never openly say so).